You're Engaged! ...Now What?

 You found the love of your life, you got the ring of your dreams, and now the shock and surprise is starting to wear off and you’re wondering what to do next.
 As happy and excited you are, it can be really overwhelming to think, okay.
 This is it.
 I’m planning my wedding now.

-After I realized that my fiance, Westin, was The One, I started thinking about what my wedding day might look like.
+After I realized that my husband, Westin, was The One, I started thinking about what my wedding day might look like.
 I had so many ideas and design elements that I loved, but when he actually popped the question, even I - a wedding planner! - was left in a state of dreamy limbo, wondering how to move forward and narrow it all down.
 I’ve worked with clients from “will you?” to “I do” a million times, but it all seemed so new and different and overwhelming when it was actually my wedding to plan!

 So what did I do?
 I poured a glass of champagne (or two, or three…) and made a list, and then I started working down it, step by step.
 For any newly engaged couples out there, congratulations, and here’s my advice for how to start the craziest, most fun, most overwhelming, happiest process of your lives.